Corporate Services Contact Us

 • If the husband uses shameful gestures for his wife, etc.

-It may be noted that these provisions do not only allow legal action against the husband.
-Since the discord is likely to increase, and there is scope for reconciliation is not there all the time.
-Hence, mental harassment is also accepted as one of the legal grounds for divorce in India
+These provisions not only allow legal action against the husband but also provide other remedies.
+Since the discord is likely to increase, there is scope for reconciliation, but it is not always present.
+Hence, mental harassment is also accepted as one of the legal grounds for divorce in India.

-Where to Complaint Against Mental Harassment?
+Where to Complain Against Mental Harassment?

 Usually, in criminal cases, complaints are registered in the area where criminal activity takes place.
 Hence, if a couple is residing in Delhi where the husband mentally harasses his wife as per one of the provisions of the Indian Penal Code or the Domestic Violence Act, a complaint has to be registered at the nearest police station.
 One can directly approach the magistrate as well.